umccr/illumination-v2/README.md

 - Docker
 - aws-sam-cli

-There is a Makefile to install/run this proxy
+There is a Makefile to install/run this proxy.
+In a different terminal, run the following command.

 ```bash
 cd infrastructure